CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
-/_ Prompt creates an input field for the user to enter information that should be stored as a variable _/ What is the return value of `prompt`?
+/_ Prompt creates an input field for the user to enter information _/ What is the return value of `prompt`?
-/_ When returned, the prompted information value could be called by its assigned variable name _/
+/_ The input that the user entered would be returned if they clicked 'Ok.
+If they clicked 'Cancel' then "null" would be returned. _/